 Nothing like Opine Season exists anywhere.
 Envision the opinion pages you’d find on the web sites of the New York Times or Washington Post but, instead of journalists, Opine Season will spotlight activists, artists, educators, students and millennials, public advocates and experts in law, healthcare, urban economics and development—all recruited for their smart, strong, provocative voices of conviction.
-Right out of the gate, when we formally launch in September 2015, we will be the most prolific opinion page in Cincinnati.
+We will pay our columnists once we turn the dial up to daily publication.

 Opine Season’s founding executive director and editor is Matt Peiken, whose career spans broadcast, print, online and entrepreneurial journalism.